ground-creative/easy-mcp-python/README.md

 ### Using the server info html page:

-2. Create app/config/app.py file if it does not exist and add this service:
+If you want to use the server info page, create app/config/app.py file if it does not exist and add this service:

 ```
 SERVICES = [